National Freedom Day - February 1

 National Freedom Day

-National Freedom Day is an annual American holiday dedicated to the abolition of slavery at the state level.
-Celebrated on February 1st.
-It is not a holiday, but many Americans treat it with special reverence.
+National Freedom Day is an annual American observance dedicated to the abolition of slavery in the United States.
+Celebrated on February 1, it is not an official public holiday, but many Americans honor it with special reverence.

 History

-In 1865, Abraham Lincoln decided to end slavery by signing the Slavery Abolition Act.
-It established that in the United States and in all territories controlled by the state, slavery is completely prohibited.
-Since then, National Freedom Day has been celebrated on February 1, people have gained freedom, slavery has been eradicated, and society has become one step closer to complete harmony and mutual understanding.
+In 1865, President Abraham Lincoln took decisive action to end slavery by signing the Thirteenth Amendment to the United States Constitution.
+This amendment established the complete prohibition of slavery in the United States and its territories.
+Since then, National Freedom Day has been observed on February 1, marking the day when people gained freedom and the country took a step closer to equality and understanding.

-• Because of the inhumane conditions, the slaves often organized uprisings and escapes.
-To catch them, even a special breed of dog was bred – the Cuban mastiff.
+• Because of the brutal conditions, enslaved people often organized uprisings and attempted escapes.
+To capture runaways, a special breed of dog—the Cuban mastiff—was developed.

-• In the early 19th century, the importation of slaves into the United States was banned.
-Slave farms began to operate throughout the country.
-Women were forced to give birth to children who, after birth, immediately became slaves and, upon reaching a certain age, were sent to work.
-Virginia became the largest center of such activity.
+• In the early 19th century, the importation of slaves into the United States was banned, but slave farms became common.
+Women were forced to have children who automatically became slaves and, once old enough, were sent to work.
+Virginia became the largest center of this activity.

-• The tribes of Africa often fought among themselves and captured people who were then sold to Europeans as slaves.
+• Warring tribes in Africa often captured people from rival groups and sold them to European traders as slaves.

-Visit various cultural events, listen to lectures at universities on the topic of slavery and its eradication.
-Be sure to go to the Liberty Bell, wreaths are always laid at it on National Freedom Day.
-This monument is a symbol of independence and equality.
+Attend cultural events or university lectures about the history of slavery and its abolition.
+If possible, visit the Liberty Bell in Philadelphia, where wreaths are traditionally laid on National Freedom Day as a symbol of independence and equality.

 National Freedom Day is observed on February 1 each year.